lsm/blockchain-white-papers/README.md

 # BlockChain White Papers

 Collection of blockchain white papers in PDF format.
-Contribution are welcomed.
+Contributions are welcomed.